1Ocelot/qatest/README.md

 -If you click on any question you will go to a detail page where you can EDIT or DELETE the question ONLY if you are the one who asked that question.<br/>
 -Click on Users to see user list with details about every user.<br/>

-You should make atleast two accounts and ask questions to see the authorization in action i.e. to see that only user who asked the question can edit it or delete it.

 This isn't complete app there is still some work to be done.